 Often, partners who think y’all will benefit from couples counseling simply need to see what they think of as ‘progress’ — emotional development that, in the dominant North-American culture, was left up to the stay-at-home wife.

-Her role in society was to make babies, care for neighbors of all ages and abilities, serve business luncheons, host soirees, and so forth.
+Her role in society was to care for children and neighbors of all ages and abilities, host the breadwinner’s business meetings, make clothes and do housework, and so forth.
 She secured household stability, social status, and professional promotions for the breadwinner.
 That was a 24-7, around the clock job you’re now sharing in, or delegating e.g. to the government through taxes, or to religious organizations through other tithes.

 If your girlfriend is wanting couples counseling, one ear can hear that and take offense.
 That’s only human.